pdfruth/dallas-docker-meetup-Aug2018/lab05/README.md

 ```

-With the container running, we'll need to expose the applications port before we can access to application.
+With the Docker container running, we'll need to expose the applications port before we can access to application.

 ```